GladysSec/sentinel-detection-as-code/README.md

 ## 🚀 Deployment

-> **Note:** Because I am a tenant in a shared Azure environment, rules were **deployed manually** via the Sentinel portal to ensure full transparency and safety.

 For automated deployment (if you have appropriate permissions), use the PowerShell script in [`scripts/deploy-rules.ps1`](./scripts/deploy-rules.ps1).
 It reads each YAML and creates/updates the rule using `New-AzSentinelAlertRule`.